 CHEM 1304 is the second part of the one-year CHEM 1303-1304 sequence.
 This course is designed primarily for science majors, premed students, and engineering students, and offers an introduction to the fundamental principles and theories of chemistry.
 In CHEM 1304, the student will be introduced to topics including solution chemistry, equilibrium, thermodynamics, electrochemistry, polymer chemistry, and organic chemistry.
 CHEM 1304 is a prerequisite to all advanced courses in the department of chemistry.
 The anticipated small class size and fast pace of May Term should appeal to motivated students desiring a concentrated learning experience with more individualized faculty-student communication.
 The May Term course is fully equivalent to CHEM 1304 offered during the regular academic semester.
 Completion of this course in May Term will enable the student to gain a head start on academic requirements whether they are for a science or engineering major, or the premedical/dental curriculum.
 This class is approved for the University Curriculum (PAS Level 2) when combined with CHEM 1114 (laboratory).

-May Term, 2015 May 14-29, 2015 9am to 1pm, no class on weekends or Memorial Day
+May Term, 2017 May 18 to June 2, 2017 9am to 1pm, no class on weekends or on Memorial Day, May 29

 Instructor: Professor David Son email: dson@smu.edu